 Search and Learning

-People can learn about the potential consequences of their decisions and the associated probabilities in two ways: by reading summaries of probability information or by personally experiencing the probabilistic consequences of their decisions, one at a time.
-Using simple monetary lotteries to compare these two choice types, we have observed a “description–experience gap,” a phenomenon by which rare events are given too much weight in decisions from description and too little weight in decisions from experience.
-This occurs partly because decisions from experience are based on small samples, where people are simply less likely to experience the rare event.
-The description–experience gap has been found to be robust across thousands of choices and to generalize beyond monetary gambles to domains including causal reasoning, consumer choice, investment decisions, medical decisions, and adolescent risk taking.
+People can learn about the potential consequences of their options and the associated probabilities in two ways: by reading about them or by personally experiencing them.
+We have observed a “description–experience gap,” a phenomenon by which rare events are given too much weight in decisions from description and too little weight in decisions from experience.
+We have found the description–experience gap to be robust and to generalize across domains including investment decisions, intertemporal choice, and adolescent risk taking.

 - Hertwig, R., & Erev, I. (2009).
 The description–experience gap in risky choice.
 Trends in Cognitive Sciences, 13, 517–523.